Medically reviewed by Drugs.com. Last updated on Jun 24, 2020.

 Bisphosphonates may interfere with diagnostic imaging agents such as technetium-99m-diphosphonate in bone scans.

-Local: Infusion site reaction (≤18%; includes induration, pain, redness, and swelling)
+Local: Infusion site reaction (hypercalcemia of malignancy: ≤18%; includes erythema, induration, pain, and swelling)

 1% to 10%: